-Sales incentive: definition, types & examples
+Sales incentives: definition, types & ideas

 To increase sales is a popular goal for businesses.
 However, it can be difficult to narrow down a strategy to reach that target.
 That’s where sales incentives come in to save the day.
 These strategic rewards motivate team members to accomplish milestones they never achieved before.

-Sales incentives are rewards and perks used to motivate sales employees to work harder or to achieve goals.
+Have you ever asked yourself what the meaning of a sales incentive is?
+We can offer you a brief definition: Sales incentives are rewards and perks used to motivate sales employees to work harder or to achieve goals.
 These rewards are more specific than general incentives for employees but share many similarities.
 Examples of sales rewards include gifts, personalized awards, and paid time off to volunteer.

-Why are sales incentives important?
+Why is a sales incentive important?

 Increased employee engagement